towertop/ts-node-ready/README.md

 Arrangements in this project:

-1. Declare a consistent indent style in [`.editorconfig`](https://editorconfig.org/).
+1. Declares a consistent indent style in [`.editorconfig`](https://editorconfig.org/).
-2. Fullly support ES2017 with `engines` section in [`package.json`](https://docs.npmjs.com/files/package.json#engines) (according to [node.green](https://node.green/)) and ts compiler option `target` in [`tsconfig.json`](http://www.typescriptlang.org/docs/handbook/compiler-options.html).
+2. Fullly supports ES2017 with `engines` section in [`package.json`](https://docs.npmjs.com/files/package.json#engines) (according to [node.green](https://node.green/)) and ts compiler option `target` in [`tsconfig.json`](http://www.typescriptlang.org/docs/handbook/compiler-options.html).
 3. TS supports ESModules and works well with Node builtin modules.
 [Current Node](https://medium.com/the-node-js-collection/the-current-state-of-implementation-and-planning-for-esmodules-a4ecb2aac07a) only supports ESModules with flags and `.mjs` extension.
-4. Include [TSLint](https://palantir.github.io/tslint) and its autofix function.
+4. Includes [TSLint](https://palantir.github.io/tslint) and its autofix function.
 In [`tslint.json`](https://palantir.github.io/tslint/usage/configuration/) turn on the [`tslint:recommended` presets](https://github.com/palantir/tslint/blob/master/src/configs/recommended.ts) as well as appliable ESLint rules from [tslint-eslint-rules](https://github.com/buzinas/tslint-eslint-rules).
 I added some personal adjustments after a blank line at the `rules` section in that file.
-5. Add basic Unit Test methods with [Mocha](https://mochajs.org) and [Chai](https://www.chaijs.com/).
+5. Adds basic Unit Test methods with [Mocha](https://mochajs.org) and [Chai](https://www.chaijs.com/).
 I prefer BDD style interfaces and assertions with `expect()` function.
-6. Have double TS configuration `tsconfig.app.json` and `tsconfig.spec.json` like Angular projects.
+6. Has double TS configuration `tsconfig.app.json` and `tsconfig.spec.json` like Angular projects.
 The TS lang server reference all `@types/*` module's declarations when you coding in supporting editors.
 But the compiler need to  select some of them for strict type checking.
-7. Have a simple workflow by `scripts` section in `package.json` which supports building production version, running and testing developement version, linting and fixing code.
+7. Has a simple development workflow by `scripts` section in `package.json`.
 Use [nodemon](https://github.com/TypeStrong/ts-node/issues/232) to have a live restart or retest when you coding.
-8. Utilize [husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged) to enforce code style before every commits.
+8. Utilizes [husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged) to enforce code style before every commits.
+9. Has a simple relase method within the workflow based on [npm-version](https://docs.npm.red/cli/version.html).
+It would lint and test source code, build production version, and release them as a git tag.
+I feel it is handy for private projects within a team internally.
+What you should do before use `release` command is to bump the version in `package.json`, else would get stuck by tag name collision.

 ## Setup and Usage